Zeqiang-Lai/Mini-DALLE3/README.md

 ## Citation

-If you find this repo helpful, please considering citing us.
+If you find this repo helpful, please consider citing us.

 ```bibtex
 @misc{hsir,